wilfredinni/python-cheatsheet/blog_files/pysheet.md

 ### pipenv

-> Pipenv — the officially recommended Python packaging tool from Python.org, free (as in freedom).
+> [Pipenv](https://pipenv.readthedocs.io/en/latest/) is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
+Windows is a first-class citizen, in our world.

 1. Install pipenv